-The whole world is now tilting to work from home, thanks to the pandemic.
-We have now been exposed to the possiblity of getting work done together even without meeting each other.
+The whole world is now tilting to working from home, thanks to the pandemic.
+We have now been exposed to the possibility of getting work done together even without meeting each other.

-But what benefits or disadvantage does this new trend hold for both the workers and the companies?
-Is it all bliss, that everyone should jump on without giving a second thought or outright wrong?
+But what benefits or disadvantages does this new trend hold for both the workers and the companies?
+Is it all bliss, that everyone should jump on without giving a second thought, or is it outright wrong?

-Like everything else, work from home comes with some benefits and disadvantages.
+Like everything else, working from home comes with some benefits and disadvantages.
 I will be highlighting some of them here.

 This is the most obvious benefit of working from home.
-You can setup the environment to suit your taste and working condition at different times.
-You can gather as many tools as you want, arrange them as you want, based on what you feel will be best for you at any moment as against the rigid environment an office provides.
+You can set up the environment to suit your taste and working conditions at different times.
+You can gather as many tools as you want, and arrange them as you want, based on what you feel will be best for you at any moment as against the rigid environment an office provides.

-To put in simple words, work from home makes you feel at home.
+To put it in simple words, working from home makes you feel at home.

 2. It is economical

 Working from home saves the company the cost of setting up office space and saves the workers the cost of transportation.
 Except for companies that cater for the commuting of their staff, a large percentage of workers’ salary, which can be diverted to other important things, is spent on transportation.